-Honey Magpie is a four-piece band from the Triangle whose sound is both traditional and modern, blending old-time string instruments and three part harmonies with pop, rock, and indie influences.
+Honey Magpie is an indie-folk band from Chapel Hill, NC whose sound is both traditional and modern, blending classical string instruments and three part harmonies with pop, rock, and indie influences.

 PHOTOS & LOGOS